rmaia/msdichromatism/Rmd/lizardexample.md

     ## [1,]  0.005192422  0.007171317 -0.001778172
     ## [2,] -1.246883273 -0.327334010  0.065786102

 The results above already indicate that the groups are statistically different along one of the axes (x).
-Some people might consider this to still be subject to multiple comparisons, because we are considering groups to be different if they are different in at least one dimension.
-We don't agree, because the distributions of each response variables are being calculated while taking into consideration their covariances --- so it's not the same as, say, testing each of them individually.
-Nonetheless, we can conduct a test analogous to a Wald test, and test if **ALL** responses are different than zero, by estimating an hyperdimensional ellipsoid representing its joint credible interval:
+Some people might consider this to still be subject to issues of multiple comparisons, because we are considering groups to be different if they are different in at least one dimension.
+We don't agree, because the distributions of each response variables are not being calculated independently but accounting for their multivariate nature and estimating their covariances --- so it's not the same as, say, testing each of them individually.

+Nonetheless, we can conduct a test analogous to a Wald test, and test if **all** responses are **jointly** different than zero, by estimating the ellipsoid representing its joint credible interval:

 ``` r
 # function modified from: https://stat.ethz.ch/pipermail/r-help/2006-September/113184.html